 Technically, there's no dedicated insurance for a car in storage.
-The closest thing to vehicle storage insurance is comprehensive coverage, as it protects your vehicle against the types of damage it could suffer while parked on your property.
+The closest thing to vehicle storage insurance is comprehensive car insurance coverage, as it protects your vehicle against the types of damage it could suffer while parked on your property.
 Suppose a tree crashes through your garage during a windstorm and crushes your car.
 Without comprehensive coverage, you're out of luck.
 But with it, you're protected against weather-related damage caused by wind, hail, hurricanes, and fire.
 You're also protected if your vehicle gets stolen or vandalized.

 You may not want the added expense of insuring a vehicle that isn't in running condition, but the same principles apply to a broken-down car as they do to a working car in storage without coverage.
-If you don't want to pay for comprehensive coverage, there are several options you can consider:
+If you don't want to pay for comprehensive coverage, there are several options you can consider.

-- Suspend your coverage: Your insurer may allow you to temporarily suspend car insurance coverage for a certain period.
+Your insurer may allow you to temporarily suspend car insurance coverage for a certain period.
 Your policy isn't canceled; however, if your car gets stolen or damaged during the suspension period, you'll have to pay for any damage to your vehicle.
 Note that Progressive doesn't offer this option.

+You may pay a higher rate for car insurance when you obtain coverage in the future.
 Before considering these options, think about how long the vehicle will be out of commission.
 If you plan to repair the vehicle and have it back on the road soon, then it may be better to keep the coverage you already have on it.

 Looking for more information about auto insurance?
 Our car insurance resource center has you covered.